 Part 1 (Private Defense) is a thesis evaluation conducted by the Thesis Committee and involves a closed session thesis committee meeting.
 All thesis committee members will have read the thesis before this meeting.
+If this has not happened, the meeting will be postponed until all members have read the thesis.
 During the meeting the student will summarize the major findings of their graduate research and update the committee on experiments completed since the penultimate committee meeting.
 Thesis committee members should be prepared to provide recommendations for revision of the thesis.
 In certain cases, it may be necessary to postpone the public seminar until the dissertation is considered satisfactory.

 Part 2 (Public Seminar) is a high-quality seminar delivered by the student.
 The public seminar should take place within 10-30 days after the thesis evaluation but not before or after that time frame.
+If circumstances require the public seminar to take place outside of said time frame, you may submit a written appeal to the curriculum committee chair.
 All thesis committee members are expected to attend the public seminar.

-Both parts of the exam must be completed to the satisfaction of the thesis committee in order for the student to pass the examination.
+Both parts of the exam must be completed to the satisfaction of the thesis committee for the student to pass the examination.